ivan98/a1016-qmk/docs/README.md

 # Apple Wireless Keyboard A1016

 Apple Wireless Keyboard A1016 is the Bluetooth wireless variant of the [Apple Keyboard A1048](https://deskthority.net/wiki/Apple_A1048) from 2003 to 2007.
 Pick 1 up for S$5 in Aug 2023, a little dirty but working.
+Uses 4 x AA batteries.

 [![A1016 ISO](imgs/a1016_iso.jpg "A1016 ISO")](imgs/a1016_iso.jpg)